jclev-uga/SWEEP/README.md

 # SWEEP
 Sliding Window Extraction of Explicit Polymorphisms

 ##This is free software and is not subject to support.
 For allopolyplod species will filter allelic SNPs from homeologous SNPs (false positives).
-Validated for 85% accuracy rate.
+Validated for 85% accuracy rate by Sanger Sequencing.
 ##written by Josh Clevenger 2014